-Maria Antonia Street is a historical reference for the University of São Paulo and a mark in the cultural and political life of the city.
-As the address of the Mackenzie College since the end of the 19th century, the Maria Antonia Street became a catalyser of academic and social discussions after the establishment of the Faculty of Philosophy, Sciences and Letters at the Rui Barbosa Building, on 1949.
+Maria Antônia Street is a reference in the history of the University of São Paulo (USP) and a landmark in the cultural and political life of the city.
+It became a catalyst for academic and social discussions with the installation of the Faculty of Philosophy, Sciences and Languages at this address in 1949.

-After a violent invasion of the building, by a group of right wing students, escorted by the police in 1968, the Faculty of Philosophy was transferred to the campus of the University (Cidade Universitária).
+After the violent invasion of the building by a group of right-wing students, accompanied by the police, in 1968 the Faculty of Philosophy was transferred to the Cidade Universitária.
+The relevance of these events defined the reason for the toppling of the main building of the complex.

 São Paulo, SP